Many factors can cause sciatica, but a bad mattress always makes it worse.

-Bad mattresses can worsen the spinal conditions leading to your nerve pain, and actually make the pain symptoms worse overnight.
+Bad mattresses create spinal conditions that cause nerve pain.
+They make your symptoms worse overnight.
 Sciatica pain can interrupt your sleep.
 If pain is waking you up, or getting worse in bed, don’t worry!
-You don’t have to make do any longer.
-We have found the best mattress for sciatica and your life is about to get better.
-No more sleepless nights!
+You don’t have to suffer any longer.
+We've found the best mattress for sciatica.
+Your life is about to get better.
+No more sleepless nights.

 Below, we’ll introduce you to our three recommendations with our own in-depth reviews.
 We’ve also come up with a quick guide to shopping for mattresses when we’ve got sciatica, so you know what to look for.

 Sciatica is a pain condition caused by pinching or irritation of the sciatic nerve.
-In addition to pain, it can have symptoms of numbness, tingling, or other abnormal sensations which are common to nerve conditions.
+In addition to pain, it causes numbness, tingling, or other abnormal sensations.

 Most commonly, it’s the result of a spinal issue, like a slipped disc, herniated disc, or spinal degradation.
-All those causes can be the result of, or be exacerbated by, a sleep surface that doesn’t properly relieve pressure in the hips and lower back.
-They can also be aggravated by a a sleep surface that causes unnatural curvature in the spine.
+All those causes are made worse by a sleep surface that doesn’t relieve pressure in the hips and lower back.
+They are also aggravated by a a sleep surface that causes unnatural curvature in the spine.

-So, as you can see, having too firm or too soft a bed can be one reason you’re experiencing sciatica to begin with.
-Your bad mattress can also prevent you from recovering.
+Having too firm or too soft a bed can be one reason you’re experiencing sciatica to begin with.
+Your bad mattress prevents you from recovering.
 Instead of a restful night that restores your body, you get interrupted sleep and pressure on your nerves.

 BEST ON A BUDGET

 The Sleep Innovations Shiloh is the least expensive mattress we recommend for people with sciatica.
-Even though it’s 1/2 and 1/3 the price of our other recommendations, it gives you plenty of bed for you dollar!
-It’s a full 12” thick, with a very sturdy support core for keeping your spine in alignment and a top comfort layer for relieving painful nerve pressure.
-It covers all the essentials for relieving overnight sciatica symptoms for a very low price!
+It’s half the price of our other recommendations, but, gives you plenty of bed for your dollar!
+It’s 12” thick with a sturdy support core for keeping your spine aligned and a top comfort layer for relieving painful nerve pressure.
+It covers the essentials for relieving overnight sciatica symptoms at a low price!